rkuma183/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 The <strong>controller</strong> ???

-DNS
-Kubernetes has a built-in role-based access control system.

 Each node has a different IP address.

 CNI (Container Network Interface) Flannel from GitHub

 The <strong>kube proxy</strong> redirects traffic to pods within each node.

+Kubernetes has a built-in role-based access control system.

+To communicate with whatever pods are running, a single Virtual IP address (VIP) is used by outside callers.
+K8s "service" is an abstraction on top of a number of pods running under a <strong>proxy</strong> for <strong>load balancing</strong>.

 For network resiliency, all services connect to the <strong>public internet</strong> through <strong>HA Proxy cluster</strong>.

-<strong>cAdvisor</strong> pods
-also controlled by the Kublet, which controls all pod creation within each node.

-To collect resource usage and performance characteristics of running containers, many install <a target="_blank" href="https://github.com/google/cadvisor">Google's</a> (Container Advisor)<strong>cAdvisor</strong>.
-It aggregates and export telemetry to an <strong>InfluxDB</strong> database for visualization using Grafana.
+To collect resource usage and performance characteristics of running containers, many install a pod containing <a target="_blank" href="https://github.com/google/cadvisor">Google's</a> Container Advisor (<strong>cAdvisor</strong>).
+It aggregates and exports telemetry to an <strong>InfluxDB</strong> database for visualization using <strong>Grafana</strong>.
 Google's Heapster is also be used to send metrics to Google's cloud monitoring console.

-## Terminology background
+## Helm charts

 The name Kubernetes is the ancient Greek word for people who pilot cargo ships -- "helmsman" in English.
 Thus the nautical references and why Kubernetes experts are called "captain" and why associated products have nautical themes, such as "Helm".